MrFennicus/reaktor-assignment/README.md

 ## Installation
 ### Deno
-Get info on installing Deno [here](https://deno.land/manual/getting_started/installation) Backend dependencies are referenced in `/backend/deps.js` with URLs so no separate installation step is required
+Get info on installing Deno [here](https://deno.land/manual/getting_started/installation).
+Backend dependencies are referenced in `/backend/deps.js` with URLs so no separate installation step is required.
 ### Node.js
-The frontend requires npm (which is included in Node.js) to install dependencies, get it [here](https://nodejs.org/en/) When npm is installed run `npm install` in `/frontend` to install dependencies.
+The frontend requires npm (which is included in Node.js) to install dependencies, get it [here](https://nodejs.org/en/).
+When npm is installed run `npm install` in `/frontend` to install dependencies.

 ## Usage
 ### Backend
-run `deno run --allow-all .\app.js` in `/backend` to start the server
+Run `deno run --allow-all .\app.js` in `/backend` to start the server.
 ### Frontend
-run `npm run` in `/frontend` to start a Node development server to host the frontend on http://localhost:3000.
+Run `npm run` in `/frontend` to start a Node development server to host the frontend on http://localhost:3000.
 Uses the backend on Heroku by default.
-TODO: add support to change the backend server from a config file or with a command line argument
+TODO: add support to change the backend server from a config file or with a command line argument.

 ## Dependencies
 ### Backend